-What is NADCA Certification and why it is important to ask for one?
+What is NADCA in Air Duct cleaning and Certification and why it is important to ask for one?
 In our blogs we mostly talk about the significance of air duct cleaning, why you should get professional air duct cleaning, how mold growth affects your health, etc., but today we are going to elaborate on the National Air Duct Cleaners Association (NADCA), what it is and what it does in the air duct cleaning industry.

 NADCA stands for National Air Duct Cleaners Association, a nonprofit organization dedicated to HVAC inspection, cleaning, and restoration.
 With more than 1,200 members from more than 20 countries, NADCA is the industry’s focal point.